wp-plugins/the-welcomizer/readme.txt

 == Screenshots ==

 1. List panel ordered by Delay.
-(Full size, right click - view image)
+(Right click - View image)
 2. Panel when adding a new movement.
-(Full size, right click - view image)
+(Right click - View image)
 3. Panel when editing an existing movement.
-(Full size, right click - view image)
+(Right click - View image)

 == Changelog ==

 = 1.2.7 =

 * Added a full advanced caching feature for the DataPreview results.
-* Fixed empty Labels in the DataPreview.(has already been pushed).
+* Fixed empty Labels in the DataPreview.(has already been pushed)

 = 1.2.6 =